ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ~~~~
 {: #date-time-hebrew title="Projecting to the Hebrew calendar"}

-{{date-time-hebrew}} represents the exact same instant but it informs calendar-aware
+{{date-time-hebrew}} represents the exact same instant, but it informs calendar-aware
 implementations that they should project it to the Hebrew calendar.

 ~~~~